Read on for important information for managers looking to hire SHRA employees, EHRA non-faculty employees, temporary employees and students.

-On-demand NinerWorks training will be available in the Learning and Development Portal.
+On-demand NinerWorks training is available in the Learning and Development Portal.
 For more information, please check out the NinerWorks FAQs below.

 Who This Effects

-ePAF will slowly start transitioning over to NinerWorks in phases.
-This first phase will include non-student temporary assignments and graduate assistantships.
-The name of the eGA system will change to NinerWorks, and redirects will be set up for any pages/links that users currently have saved or bookmarked.
-The general process for how graduate assistants will be hired, as well as how their contracts will be created, approved, revised and tracked will stay the same.
-Phases will be announced when the information becomes available.
+EPAF will transition to NinerWorks in phases.
+The name of the eGA system changed to NinerWorks in February 2023.
+Redirects are in place for any pages/links that users currently have saved or bookmarked.
+The general process for how graduate assistants will be hired, as well as how their contracts will be created, approved, revised and tracked did not change.
+For additional information about the timeline of phases for NinerWorks, please see this FAQ.

 NinerWorks General FAQs

-Can I still submit Non-Student temporary assignments through the old Banner ePAF system?
+Can I still submit temporary assignments through the old Banner ePAF system?